giampaolo/psutil/docs/api.rst

   :exc:`NoSuchProcess` and :exc:`AccessDenied` exceptions.
 Instances can be compared for equality and used in a :class:`set` or as :class:`dict` keys: two instances are equal if they have the same PID and creation time.
-If the creation time of either instance could not be determined (see :ref:`faq_pid_reuse`) identity falls back on the PID alone.
+If the creation time of either instance is unknown (e.g. on :exc:`AccessDenied`, or for zombie processes), identity falls back on the PID alone.
+The same applies on the platforms where creation time is not part of process identity (see :ref:`faq_pid_reuse`).

   .. note::